neuropoly/axonseg/README.md

 # AxonSeg: Axon Segmentation Toolbox
 Segment axon and myelin from microscopy data.
 Written in Matlab (R2014a).

+**ANNOUNCEMENT: AxonSeg software now has a little brother: [AxonDeepSeg](https://axondeepseg.readthedocs.io), which is based on deep-learning and provides better performance.
+We encourage you to switch to AxonDeepSeg**

 ## Installation
 ### Application
 MAC: https://github.com/neuropoly/axonseg/releases/download/v3.0/AxonSeg_Mac.zip